About Rocky Forge Wind

 AN ECONOMIC OPPORTUNITY FOR BOTETOURT COUNTY

 Rocky Forge Wind will create jobs and generate an entirely new source of long-term revenue for local schools, government services, and property owners.
-According to independent analysis from the research firm Mangum Economics, Rocky Forge Wind will create up to 150 jobs and during construction and 7 well-paid permanent positions.
+According to independent analysis from the research firm Mangum Economics, Rocky Forge Wind will create approximately 250 FTE jobs during construction and 7 well-paid permanent positions.
 Rocky Forge Wind is also expected to pay $20 million to $25 million in state and county taxes over the life of the project.